UCSBCarpentry/CustomLibraryBash/_episodes/03-working-with-files-and-folders.md

 This provides a view of the first ten lines, or as much of the first ten lines as fits the width of your terminal.

-Mac Terminal users: you can renable line wrapping with `tput smam`.

 Tail, you might guess `tail Desk_Tracker_2017.csv` gets you the last ten lines: